cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 This document describes the AEGIS-128L and AEGIS-256 authenticated encryption algorithms {{AEGIS}}.

-Both are constructed from the AES encryption round function {{FIPS-AES}}.
+Both are constructed from the AES encryption round function {{!FIPS-AES=FIPS.197.2001}}.

 - AEGIS-128L has a 128-bit key, a 128-bit nonce, a 1024-bit state, a 128-bit authentication tag, and processes 256-bit input blocks.
 - AEGIS-256 has a 256-bit key, a 256-bit nonce, a 768-bit state, a 128-bit authentication tag, and processes 128-bit input blocks.